MOLB7950/MOLB7950-website/content/_index.md

 See the [syllabus] for dates and times.

-The course is divided into 4 blocks:
+The course is divided into blocks:

+### Bootcamp

 THe **Bootcamp block** covers the basics of shell, R, and Python programming.
-We will meet everyday for 1 hour to cover fundamental concepts you will need throughout the course.
+We will meet everyday for 90 minutes to cover fundamental concepts you will need throughout the course.

+We will cover the basics of data types you will encounter during biological data analysis and approaches for their analysis.

+### Main blocks

 After Bootcamp, will cover experimental approaches used to analyze DNA, RNA, and protein.
-Each block will begin with statistical concepts needed for rigorous analysis.
+Each block spans ~5 weeks, with each week focused on a particular type of experiment (see below).
+Each block covers statistical concepts needed for rigorous analysis and analysis approaches to process raw data to results (tables or figures).

+In most weeks we will discuss and analyze data from a publication.
+You are responsible for reading the week's material before class begins on Monday.

+#### Block experiments

 1. The **DNA block** covers genome sequencing for identifying mutations, and two approaches for analyzing chromatin state (ChIP-seq and MNase-seq).